 Installing Google apps on Huawei Y6p

-Instead of Playstore, you get AppGallery, but without GMS, some Android stock apps like YouTube, Gmail, Docs, and those that need the GMS to operate like location for Uber, are not compatible.
-Nonetheless, one can also side load apps from APK resources available on the internet.
+Instead of Playstore, you get AppGallery, but without GMS, some Android stock apps like YouTube, Gmail, Docs, and those that need the GMS to operate like the location for Uber, are not compatible.
+Nonetheless, one can also sideload apps from APK resources available on the internet.
 The EMUI still works like a charm though, light, fluid and reliable so it’s easy to forget the compromises aboard.

 More Huawei phones in Kenya by following this link.